Sat Manav Yoga

 All of Yogic philosophy and practice stems from an original intent—an original, defining purpose.

-To define Yoga without the boundaries and points of view around modern philosophies, practices, postures, schools, etc., is to reach into our special existence as human beings, and the true meaning and purpose of that existence.
+To define Yoga without the boundaries of modern philosophies, practices, postures, schools, etc., is to reach into our existence as human beings, and the true meaning and purpose of that existence.

 But before we examine or expand on the term “Yoga,” we need to ask ourselves the two most important questions a human being can ask: